simonjamain/fusion360csvexport/README.md

 Add the script to your list of custom scripts as showed below:

+*Important note: the script will not ask for permission to overwrite existing files with the same names!*

 ![Scripts and Add-Ins menu Location](/doc/fusion360%20scripts%20menu.png)
 ![Adding a new script](/doc/fusion360%20add%20custom%20script.png)